Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage must be at least $1 million per occurrence.
-This protects against claims of bodily injury or property damage resulting from services provided.
+- General Liability Insurance: Coverage should be at least $1 million per occurrence.
+This protects against potential claims for property damage or bodily injury.

 Training Certifications